marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-and-handle-triggered-jobs.md

 <!-- .NET -->

 The following .NET SDK code sample schedules the job named `prod-db-backup`.
-Our job data will contain information about the database we're seeking to make regular backups of.
+The job data contains information about the database we're seeking to make regular backups of.
 Over the course of this example, we'll do the following:
 - Define types used in the rest of the example
 - Register an endpoint during application startup that handles all job trigger invocations on the service